 The student and I worked on math word problems, proportions and vocabulary.
 He is gaining a better understanding of how to use the context of the questions to properly answer the problem.
 We also practiced setting up formulas, using examples from the book.

 We studied for the student's English test over Arabic and Persian literature.
 He read the stories in class but doesn't remember them well, so he's going to review them tonight before the test.
 We focused on the historical context, key terms, and authors.

-Your tutors help students improve their academic performance.
-Your Los Angeles tutors can also help you boost your grades, test scores, and self-confidence.
+Tutors help students improve their academic performance.
+Your Los Angeles tutor can also help you boost your grades, test scores, and self-confidence.